Siyuan Zheng, Ph.D.

 Department: Population Health Sciences

-Our lab is located at the Greehey Cancer Research Institute (GCCRI).
+Our lab is located at the Greehey Cancer Research Institute (GCCRI), UT Health San Antonio.
 We use genomic and proteomic data to understand the mechanisms behind the initiation, progression, treatment responses of pediatric and adult cancers.
-Our research is focused to identifying aberrations in cancer, including single nucleotide variations, insertions, deletions, DNA and RNA structural rearrangements, DNA copy number alterations, that facilitate the various aspect of the cancer ecosystem.
+Our research is focused on identifying aberrations in cancer, including single nucleotide variations, insertions, deletions, DNA and RNA structural rearrangements, DNA copy number alterations that facilitate the various aspect of the cancer ecosystem.

 We welcome motivated researchers and students with similar interests to join our team!

-Our main tool to study cancer is high throughput data/assay, mostly DNA/RNA sequencing and proteomics.
+Our primary tool to study cancer is high throughput data/assay, mostly DNA/RNA sequencing, and proteomics.
 These data allow us to identify driver genes, stratify molecular subtypes, and model significant events in cancer.

 Example 1: mining the genome of glioblastoma.
-Glioblastoma, a.k.a GBM, is a deadly brain tumor affecting ~10,000 people annually in the US.
+Glioblastoma, a.k.a GBM is a deadly brain tumor affecting ~10,000 people annually in the US.
 It is one of the cancers that did not see much outcome improvement in the last decade.
 On average, patients live with the disease for only 15 months, despite surgery, radiation, and chemo.
-Around 2012, we launched a study to investigate the copy number landscape of GBM hoping to find a gene that has a similar genetic change to EGFR vIII, a very important signaling gene in controlling cell growth.
-Although we did find infrequent events like that, a surprising finding was frequent double minutes encompassing thus co-amplifying two oncogenes CDK4 and MDM2, both closely localized to chr12q (Zheng et al. Genes Dev, 2013).
+Around 2012, we launched a study to investigate the copy number landscape of GBM, hoping to find a gene that has a similar genetic change to EGFR vIII, an essential signaling gene in controlling cell growth.
+Although we did find infrequent events like that, a surprising finding was frequent double minutes encompassing, thus co-amplifying two oncogenes CDK4 and MDM2, both closely localized to chr12q (Zheng et al. Genes Dev, 2013).
 This phenomenon was later confirmed by other groups and was thought to result from chromothripsis.

 Example 2: integrative analysis of adrenocortical carcinoma.
-This disease, short named ACC, is so rare that even its annual incidence couldn’t be accurately calculated (rough estimate is 1 of a million people).
-Because of its rarity, few progress has been made therapeutically.
+This disease, short named ACC, is so rare that even its annual incidence couldn’t be accurately calculated (a rough estimate is 1 of a million people).
+Because of its rarity, few progresses have been made therapeutically.
 The only FDA approved a drug for ACC is mitotane, an adrenal gland toxin (originally a pesticide).
-Since 2013, I worked with a group of disease experts (particularly closely with Tom Giordano and Gary Hammer from Univ Michigan), to dissect the molecular events and tumor heterogeneity of ACC (Zheng et al. Cancer Cell, 2016).
+Since 2013, I worked with a group of disease experts (particularly close with Tom Giordano and Gary Hammer from Univ Michigan), to dissect the molecular events and tumor heterogeneity of ACC (Zheng et al. Cancer Cell, 2016).
 Highlights of our findings include a new driver gene ZNRF3, a genomic event (whole-genome doubling) commonly seen in ACC, telomere abnormalities during disease progression, and three consensus subtypes with distinct prognosis and genetics.
 This work has inspired efforts to develop assays to customize patient treatment plans.